-Why Businesses Need Effective Incident Management Is Vital
+Why Effective Incident Management Is Vital

-The Incident Management Process
+The EHS Incident Management Process

 - Prepare.The core goal of incident management is to prevent accidents from happening.
 Businesses can do this by assessing their risk, identifying likely events and creating prevention and response plans based on industry best practices and historical incident data.
-Regular quality audits can help identify safety gaps, improve training and ensure compliance with government regulations.
+Additionally, regular quality audits can identify safety gaps, improve training and drive safety performance.

 - Analyze & Revise.
 The last step in the process is the systematic review of incident investigation data.
 Businesses must have a system in place to review findings, take corrective actions and document resolutions.
 Businesses are often required to store this information and make it accessible to employees.